Students protest HUAC hearings in San Francisco

 The crowd of protesters outside the hearing room grows, singing freedom songs and chanting "Let us in, Let us in!"

-Sheriff Carberry neneges on promise.
-SF police erect barricade in front of hearing room doors.
+Sheriff Carberry neneges on his promise to admit more people without passes.
+SF police erect street barricades in front of hearing room doors.
 Tension increases, but police intentions are not revealed.

-Still demanding entrance to hearing room, protesters sing protest songs as police bring out firehouses
+Still demanding entrance to hearing room, anti-HUAC demonstratprs sing protest songs as police bring out firehouses

-On Saturday, May 26, several thousand protesters picket City Hall to protest HUAC and Friday's police violence and arrests.
+On Saturday, May 26, several thousand protesters showed up at City Hall to protest HUAC and Friday's police violence and arrests.

 HUAC protesters arrested on Black Friday at arraignment.
-All charges were dropped except for Robert Meisenbach, who is later found innocent of violence against a SF police officer.
+All charges were dropped against the 68 arrestees except for Robert Meisenbach, who was later found innocent of violence against a SF police officer.